nasrulhazim/nasrulhazim/README.md

 I am Nasrul Hazim, a Solution Architect and Software Engineer located in Malaysia.
 My primary emphasis is on delivering high-quality solutions and bringing a wealth of experience to software development and consulting services.

-### Profile as a Solution Architect / Software Engineer
+### Solution Architect / Software Engineer

-As an accomplished software developer and trainer based in Malaysia, I am passionate about creating innovative software solutions.
+I am passionate about creating innovative software solutions.
 My journey spans a diverse range of fields including system development, application monitoring, and architectural design.

 **Specialties:**
 - Innovative problem-solving